We are the California Coalition for Public Higher Education.

 Howard is Chair of First Entertainment Credit and former Senior Vice President of Warner Brothers (Motion Picture Distribution.
 He has served as Chair of the California Postsecondary Commission and as a member of the Boards of the UCLA Foundation and UCLA Alumni Association.
 He has received numerous awards for advocacy, including the University of California, California Credit Union League and UCLA, which now bears his name.

 Dan Chernow has been a member of the California State Board of Education, the Curriculum Development and Supplemental Materials Commission, and the Commission on Teacher Credentialing.
 He has taught K-12 as well at California State University, Northridge and the University of California, Los Angeles.
 He also directed an education initiative at UCLA for 15 years.
 Formerly vice president of Pacific Theatres Corporation.
 Dan attended Santa Monica Community College, CSUN (BA, MA, MA), and UCLA (Ed.D).
-Dan is currently the President of the CSUN Alumni Association and of the Education Alumni Chapter.
+Dan is the Immediate Past President of the CSUN Alumni Association and currently serves as President of the Education Alumni Chapter.
 He was a 2001 Distinguished Alumni Award recipient.

 Judith is a graduate of the University of California Berkeley, where she received her Bachelor of Architecture degree.
 She began her career at the U.S. Department of Transportation in Washington D.C. and was project manager for the design of the 1972 International Transportation Exposition held at Dulles Airport.
 Judith was appointed to the University of California Board of Regents in 1969 where she served as: Chair of the Investment Committee; Chair of the Committee on Grounds and Buildings, and on the Finance and Compensation Committees.
 She is currently a Trustee of the University of California Santa Barbara Foundation; is past president of and currently serves on the Board of the Community Arts Music Association of Santa Barbara; is a member of the Human Rights Watch Santa Barbara Committee; and a member of the International Women’s Forum.